HardlyDifficult/Tutorials/Chapter3.md

 You could switch to Quaternion, and it would be slightly more performant that way.
 But I recommend using Euler, in case you ever want to modify the rotation used.

 <hr></details>
+<details><summary>What's localPosition / localRotation and how do they differ from position / rotation?</summary>

+When modifying the Transform position - you can do so with either .position or .localPosition.
+When the GameObject is a child of another GameObject these methods differ; they do the same thing when the GameObject has no parent.

+ - .position: Sets the Transform position so that the GameObject appears at that location after considering the parent's Transform (position, rotation, and scale).
+ - .localPosition: Sets the Transform position to the value specified.
+If the GameObject has a parent, the parent's Transform will impact the final position you see in the scene.

+<hr></details>